-When we refer to the "Selling Stockholders" in this prospectus, we mean the persons listed in the table below, and the pledgees, donees, transferees or other successors in interest who later come to hold any of the shares of our common stock covered by this prospectus listed in the following table or Private Warrants other than through a public sale, including through a distribution by such Selling Stockholders to their members.
+When we refer to the "Selling Securityholders" in this prospectus, we mean the persons listed in the table below, and the pledgees, donees, transferees or other successors in interest who later come to hold any of the shares of our common stock covered by this prospectus listed in the following table or Private Warrants other than through a public sale, including through a distribution by such Selling Securityholders to their members.

-The following table is prepared based on information provided to us by the Selling Stockholders and sets forth, as of the date of this prospectus, the names of the Selling Stockholders, the aggregate number of shares of common stock held by the Selling Stockholders immediately prior to the sale of the shares of common stock in this offering, the number of shares of our common stock that may be sold by the Selling Stockholders under this prospectus and that the Selling Stockholders will beneficially own after this offering.
-We have based percentage ownership prior to this offering on 124,131,655 shares of our common stock and 4,000,000 Private Warrants, in each case, outstanding as of December 28, 2020.
-For purposes of the table below, we have assumed that (i) after termination of this offering none of the shares of common stock covered by this prospectus will be beneficially owned by the Selling Stockholders, (ii) none of the Selling Stockholders hold any Public Warrants and (iii) the Selling Stockholders will not acquire beneficial ownership of any additional securities during the offering.
-In addition, we assume that the Selling Stockholders have not sold, transferred or otherwise disposed of, our securities in transactions exempt from the registration requirements of the Securities Act.
+The following table is prepared based on information provided to us by the Selling Securityholders and sets forth, as of the date of this prospectus, the names of the Selling Securityholders, the aggregate number of shares of common stock held by the Selling Securityholders immediately prior to the sale of the shares of common stock in this offering, the number of shares of our common stock that may be sold by the Selling Securityholders under this prospectus and that the Selling Securityholders will beneficially own after this offering.
+We have based percentage ownership prior to this offering on 124,427,805 shares of our common stock and 4,000,000 Private Warrants, in each case, outstanding as of January 21, 2021.
+For purposes of the table below, we have assumed that (i) after termination of this offering none of the shares of common stock covered by this prospectus will be beneficially owned by the Selling Securityholders, (ii) none of the Selling Securityholders hold any Public Warrants and (iii) the Selling Securityholders will not acquire beneficial ownership of any additional securities during the offering.
+In addition, we assume that the Selling Securityholders have not sold, transferred or otherwise disposed of, our securities in transactions exempt from the registration requirements of the Securities Act.

-We cannot advise you as to whether the Selling Stockholders will in fact sell any or all of such shares of common stock covered by this prospectus.
-In addition, the Selling Stockholders may sell, transfer or otherwise dispose of, at any time and from time to time, the common stock covered by this prospectus in transactions exempt from the registration requirements of the Securities Act after the date of this prospectus.
+We cannot advise you as to whether the Selling Securityholders will in fact sell any or all of such shares of common stock covered by this prospectus.
+In addition, the Selling Securityholders may sell, transfer or otherwise dispose of, at any time and from time to time, the common stock covered by this prospectus in transactions exempt from the registration requirements of the Securities Act after the date of this prospectus.
 See "Plan of Distribution."

 We have determined beneficial ownership in accordance with the rules of the SEC and the information is not necessarily indicative of beneficial ownership for any other purpose.
 Unless otherwise indicated below, to our knowledge, the persons and entities named in the tables have sole voting and sole investment power with respect to all securities that they beneficially own, subject to community property laws where applicable.
+Information concerning the Selling Securityholders may change from time to time, and any changed information will be set forth if and when required in prospectus supplements or other appropriate forms permitted to be used by the SEC.